A Plaque Test for Redundancies in Relational Data [Extendend Version]: Introduction

 \section{Introduction}

 Database normalization is a well-studied field, with the theory of functional dependencies as a cornerstone, cf.~\cite{DBLP:books/aw/AbiteboulHV95}.
-There are several proposals for visualizing functional dependencies, such as sunburst diagrams or graph-based visualizations \cite{10.1145/3132847.3133180}.
+There are several proposals to visualize functional dependencies, such as sunburst diagrams or graph-based visualizations~\cite{10.1145/3132847.3133180}.
 Yet these approaches only visualize the dependencies, irrespective of the data instance.

 We propose a novel visualization that reveals the redundancies captured by functional dependencies.
-We refer to our approach as a \enquote{plaque test}: Like to a dentist who colors dental plaque to show patients unwanted residue on their teeth, our plaque test reveals redundancies in relational data.
-The plaque test may be applied in data profiling, when dependencies have been discovered, or before carrying out data cleaning tasks or proceeding towards schema normalization --- in all these scenarios, domain experts will want to assess the redundancies resident in their data.
+We refer to our approach as \enquote{plaque test}: Like a plaque test at the dentist, which colors dental plaque to reveal unwanted residue on patients' teeth, our plaque test reveals redundancies in relational data.
+The plaque test may be applied in data profiling, when dependencies have been discovered, before carrying out data cleaning tasks, or when preparing towards schema normalization --- in all these scenarios, domain experts will want to explore the redundancies resident in their data.

-Formally, our approach leverages an existing information-theo{}-retic framework by Arenas and Libkin~\cite{DBLP:conf/pods/ArenasL03}.
-To the best of our knowledge, we are the first to implement and apply this framework to a practical problem.
-For better illustration and to provide intuition, we proceed with an illustrative example.
+Formally, our approach is based on an existing information-theoretic framework developed by Arenas and Libkin~\cite{DBLP:conf/pods/ArenasL03}.
+To our knowledge, we are the first to implement and apply this framework to a practical problem.